Arnold Schwarzenegger Fast Facts

 1982 - Stars in the movie "Conan the Barbarian."

-1983 - Becomes a U.S. citizen.
+1983 - Becomes a US citizen.

 1984 - Stars in the movie "The Terminator."

-1990-1993 - Serves as chair of the President's Council on Physical Fitness and Sports, appointed by George H.W.
+1990-1993 - Serves as chair of the President's Council on Physical Fitness and Sports, appointed by President George H.W.
 Bush.

 1997 - Undergoes surgery to replace a congenitally defective heart valve.

-August 6, 2003 - Announces, on "The Tonight Show" with Jay Leno, that he will run for governor of California in the Gray Davis recall election.
+August 6, 2003 - Announces on "The Tonight Show with Jay Leno" that he will run for governor of California in a recall election against Democrat Gray Davis.

 August 2003 - A 1977 interview with "Oui" magazine is posted online, in which Schwarzenegger talks about group sex and drugs.

 October 2, 2003 - The Los Angeles Times publishes a story in which six women say that Schwarzenegger made unwelcome advances towards them in incidents dating from the 1970s to 2000.
-In the following days, nine more women come forward with accusations.
+He declares that most of the allegations are untrue but says that he apologizes "if I offended anyone, because that was not my intention."
+Later, nine more women come forward with accusations.

 November 17, 2003 - Is sworn in as governor of California.

-December 08, 2003 - A Hollywood stuntwoman, Rhonda Miller, accuses Schwarzenegger of sexual harassment and files a lawsuit alleging defamation by the governor and his campaign staff.
+December 08, 2003 - A Hollywood stuntwoman, Rhonda Miller accuses Schwarzenegger of sexual harassment and files a lawsuit alleging defamation by the governor and his campaign staff.
 The suit is later dismissed by a judge.

 March 2004 - Announces he has accepted the position of executive editor for the fitness magazines, "Muscle & Fitness" and "Flex."